Wantage: Geography

 Wantage is at the foot of the Berkshire Downs escarpment in the Vale of the White Horse.
 There are gallops at Black Bushes and nearby villages with racing stables at East Hendred, Letcombe Bassett, Lockinge and Uffington.
 Wantage includes the suburbs of Belmont to the west and Charlton to the east.
 Grove to the north is still just about detached and is a separate parish.
 Wantage parish stretches from the northern edge of its housing up onto the Downs in the south, covering Chain Hill, Edge Hill, Wantage Down, Furzewick Down and Lattin Down.
 The Edgehill Springs rise between Manor Road and Spike Lodge Farms and the Letcombe Brook flows through the town.
 Wantage is home to the Vale and Downland Museum.
 There is a large market square containing a statue of King Alfred, surrounded by shops some with 18th-century facades.
 Quieter streets radiate from it, including one towards the large Church of England parish church.
 Wantage is the "Alfredston" of Thomas Hardy's Jude the Obscure.

 Transport

 Wantage is at the crossing of the B4507 valley road, the A417 road between Streatley and Cirencester, the A338 road between Hungerford (and junction 14 of the M4 motorway) and Oxford, and the B4494 road to Newbury.

-Wantage is well connected by bus services linking the town with Oxford and other nearby towns and villages.
-Stagecoach West run the S9 service up to every 20 minutes between Oxford, Botley, Cumnor, East Hanney, Grove and Wantage.
-Oxford Bus Company run the X1 service up to every hour between Oxford, Abingdon, Marcham, East Hanney, Grove and Wantage.
-Thames Travel run both the X35 service up to 30 minutes between Didcot, GWP North, Harwell Campus, East Hendred, Wantage and Grove, and the X36 service up to every 30 minutes between Didcot, Milton Park, Steventon, East Hanney, Grove and Wantage Monday to Saturday daytimes. and Pulham's Coaches run both the 67 service up to every hour between Wantage, East Challow, Stanford in the Vale and Faringdon, and the 68 service 2-4 times a day between Wantage, East Challow, Childrey, Uffington and Faringdon.
-There are up to seven buses per hour operating between Wantage and Oxford, and up to four buses per hour operating between Wantage and Didcot.
-Night buses NS9 and NX1 also operate on Friday and Saturday evenings, providing late night services between Wantage, Abingdon and Oxford.
+Wantage is served by buses linking the town with Oxford and other nearby towns and villages.
+Stagecoach West operates services between Oxford, Botley, Cumnor, East Hanney, Grove and Wantage.
+Thames Travel operates services to Didcot, GWP North, Harwell Campus, East Hendred, Wantage, Grove, East Hanney, Abingdon, Milton Park, Steventon, East Challow, Stanford in the Vale and Faringdon, Childrey and Uffington..
+Night buses also operates a late night services between Wantage, Abingdon and Oxford.